sandialabs/Arcus/docs/Subnet.rst

 Subnet
 ======

 The ``Subnet`` type, flavored in both IPv4 or IPv6, is a representation of a subnetwork within Arcus.
-Its is the work horse and original reason for the Arcus library.
-Outside the concept of the ``Subnet`` object, most everything else in Arcus is auxiliary and exists only in support of making this onc facet work.
+It is the workhorse and original reason for the Arcus library.
+Outside the concept of the ``Subnet`` object, most everything else in Arcus is auxiliary and exists only in support of making this one facet work.
 That’s not to say that the remaining pieces of the Arcus library aren’t useful, on the contrary their utility can benefit a developer greatly.
-But that said, once the dark and mysterious magic of the ``Subnet`` is understood the rest of Arcus should follow through nicely.
+But that said, once the dark and mysterious magic of the ``Subnet`` is understood the rest of Arcus should be easy to understand.

-Keep in mind that a ``Subnet`` is not an arbitrary range of addresses, for that you want an :ref:`IPAddressRange` , but rather conforms to a range of length :math:`2^n` starting a particular position, following the typical rules of `Classless Inter-Domain Routing <https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing>`_.
+Keep in mind that a ``Subnet`` is not an arbitrary range of addresses, for that you want an :ref:`IPAddressRange`, but rather conforms to a range of length :math:`2^n` starting a particular position, following the typical rules of `Classless Inter-Domain Routing <https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing>`_.

 The ``Subnet`` class extends :ref:`AbstractIPAddressRange` and implements :ref:`IIPAddressRange`, ``IEquatable<Subnet>``, ``IComparable<Subnet>``, ``IFormattable``, and ``IEnumerable<IPAddress>``.